thomaswalden/thomaswalden.github.io/aboutme.md

 title: About me
 ---

-Hi, my name is Thomas Walden and I am a Ph.D Candidate at Murdoch University in Perth, Western Australia.
+Hi, my name is Thomas Walden and I am a Ph.D Candidate at Murdoch University, Perth.
+With my PhD in its final stages, I have reloacted (Nov-2022) to Toronto Canada looking to take the next steps in my research career.

-My Ph.D focuses on blood flow restricted walking.
-Specifically, my main research goal is to further understand the prescription parameters and safety elements of blood flow restricted walking.
+My Ph.D focused on blood flow restricted walking.
+Specifically, my main research goal was to further understand the prescription parameters and safety elements of blood flow restricted walking.
 I am on a quest to determine whether blood flow restricted walking is a safe exercise modality for individuals that may already exhibit numerous risk factors for exercise.
 This would allow increased access to the benefits of exercise, removing a critical barrier to better health, improved fitness, and increased quality of life for all.

 ### Degrees
  - Doctor of Philosophy - Exercise Science (2019 - Present)